London chartered accountant qualification advice

 Another relevant umbrella is Chartered Accountants Worldwide (CAW), which brings together accountancy bodies from 13 countries.
 These include ISCA from Singapore and SAICA from South Africa.

-But the leading global organisation pushing for excellent, international standards is the International Federation of Accountants (IFAC).
+But the leading global organisation pushing for excellent, international standards is the International Federation of Accountants (IFAC), often working in collaboration with a tax advisor london.
 IFAC represents 180 professional accountancy bodies across 135 countries.
 That totals more than 3 million accountants worldwide!

 Membership to IFAC requires high standards of training and work, and is an indicator of a top-tier accountancy body.